Auth

 Hint

-In a standard installation, two administrator accounts are created: cli
+In a standard installation, two administrator accounts are created: cli and

-.
+portal.
 These accounts can be accessed only from the local host (127.0.0.1).

 The cli account has the admin role and therefore full permissions.
 The